deadc0de6/catcli/README.md

 The `--meta` switch allows to add any additional information to store along in the catalog like for example `the blue disk in my office`.
+The `-u` switch tells catcli to also store (and calculate) the total size of each directory.

 ## Walk indexed files with ls

-A catalog can be walked using the command ls as if the media was mounted.
+A catalog can be walked using the command `ls` as if the media was mounted.

 File/folder separator is `/`